pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-Audits are a critical tool for improving the QMS and for ensuring the quality, safety, and reliability of *clinical investigations* conducted within the QMS.
+Audits are a critical tool for improving the QMS and for ensuring the quality, safety, and reliability of *observational studies* conducted within the QMS.
 __NewInstitue__ is committed to performing and participating in internal and external audits.

-Activities related to planning, conducting, and documenting internal and external audits of *clinical investigations* **SHALL** be performed and documented in accordance with the Internal and External Audit Procedure, SOP-012 and address applicable requirements in ISO-9001:2015 Section 9.2, ICH E6(R2) Section 5.19, and ISO-19011:2018.
+Activities related to planning, conducting, and documenting internal and external audits of *observational studies* **SHALL** be performed and documented in accordance with the Internal and External Audit Procedure, SOP-012 and address applicable requirements in ISO-9001:2015 Section 9.2, ICH E6(R2) Section 5.19, and ISO-19011:2018.